Non-Elitist Selection Can Improve the Performance of Irace: Irace

 Algorithm~\ref{alg:irace} presents the outline of irace~\cite{Iracepaper}.
 Irace determines the number of racing iterations $N^{\text{iter}} = \lfloor 2+ \log_{2}(N^{\text{param}})\rfloor$ before performing the race steps, where $N^{\text{param}}$ is the number of parameters.
 For each $\text{Race}(\Theta_j,B_j)$ step, the budget of the number of configuration evaluations $B_j=(B-B_{\text{used}})/(N^{\text{iter}}-j+1)$, where $B_{\text{used}}$ is the used budget, and $j = \{1,\ldots,N^{\text{iter}}\}$.
 After sampling a set of new configurations in each iteration, $\text{Race}(\Theta,B)$ selects a set of elite configurations $\Theta^{\text{elite}}$ (elites).
 New configurations are sampled based on the parent selected from elites $\Theta^\text{elite}$ and the corresponding self-adaptive distributions of hyperparameters.
 Specific strategies have been designed for different types (numerical and categorical) of parameters.

 Each race starts with a set of configurations $\Theta_j$ and performs with a limited computation budget $B_j$.
-Precisely, the candidate configurations of $\Theta_j$ are evaluated on a single instance $\pi_i$, and the configurations that perform statistically worse than at least another one will be discarded after being evaluated on a number of instances.
-Note that irace package provides multiple statistical test options for eliminating worse configurations such as F-test and t-test.
+Precisely, each candidate configuration of $\Theta_j$ is evaluated on a single instance $\pi_i$, and the configurations that perform statistically worse than at least another one will be discarded after being evaluated on a number of instances.
+Note that the irace package provides multiple statistical test options for eliminating worse configurations such as the F-test and the t-test.
 The race terminates when the remaining budget is not enough for evaluating the surviving configurations on a new problem instance, or when $N^{\text{min}}$ or fewer configurations survived after the test.
-At the end of the race, $N_j^{\text{surv}}$ configurations remain survival and are ranked based on their performance.
+At the end of the race, $N_j^{\text{surv}}$ configurations survive and are ranked based on their performance.
 Irace selects $\min\{N^{\text{min}}, N_j^{\text{surv}}\}$ configurations with the best ranks to form $\Theta^\text{elite}$ for the next iteration.
-Note that irace applies here a greedy elitist mechanism, and this is the essential step where our irace variants alter in this paper.
+Note that irace applies here a \emph{greedy elitist mechanism}, and this is the essential step where our irace variants alter in this paper.

 To avoid confusion, we note that an ``elitist iterated racing'' is described in the paper introducing the irace package~\cite{Iracepaper}.
 The ``elitist'' there indicates preserving the best configurations found so far.
-The idea is to pretend ``elite'' configurations from being eliminated due to poor performance on specific problem instances during racing.
-We apply this ``elitist racing'' for our experiments in this paper, while non-elitist alternative methods are proposed for the selection of elites.
+The idea is to prevent ``elite'' configurations from being eliminated due to poor performance on specific problem instances during racing, and the best surviving ``elite'' configurations are selected to form $\Theta^\text{elite}$ .
+We apply this ``elitist racing'' for our experiments in this paper, while the alternative methods select diverse surviving ``elite'' configurations instead of the best ones.